Factbox: The 138th annual Westminster Kennel Club Dog Show

 BORDEAUX Sharp spring frosts are damaging production in some of France's most famous winemaking regions, including Champagne, Bordeaux and Burgundy, posing a threat to growers' incomes.

-NEW YORK Almost 3,000 dogs will be on their best behavior this week when they parade in front of a team of judges at the prestigious, 138th annual Westminster Kennel Club Dog Show in New York.
+NEW YORK Almost 3,000 dogs were on their best behavior this week as they paraded in front of judges at the prestigious, 138th annual Westminster Kennel Club Dog Show in New York.
+Four group winners were named Monday, with three to come, along with Best in Show, on Tuesday.

+* The standard poodle was the non-sporting group winner, out of 20 total breeds in that group.

+* The miniature pinscher was the toy group winner, beating 22 other dogs in the group.

+* The bloodhound was Monday's first winner, besting 30 other breeds in the hound group.

+* Three groups will be judged Tuesday: the sporting, terrier and working dogs.

-* Overall 187 breeds will enter the competition taking place in Madison Square Garden and Piers 92 and 94 in Manhattan, including three new breeds - the Portuguese Podengo Pequeno, the Chinook and the rat terrier.
+* Overall 190 breeds and varieties are entered in the competition taking place in Madison Square Garden and Piers 92 and 94 in Manhattan, including three new breeds - the Portuguese podengo pequeno, the chinook and the rat terrier.

 * Hosted by The Westminster Kennel Club, the show is the second-longest continuously held sporting event in the United States after the Kentucky Derby.

-* Starting Monday, judges select the best of each breed and group, culminating in the prestigious Best In Show competition on Tuesday.
+* Judges select the best of each breed and group, culminating in the prestigious Best In Show competition on Tuesday.

 * The winner of the Best In Show competition and his owner receive a trophy and go on a media tour.

-* Kelso, a seven-year-old Border Collie, won the first Masters Agility Championship at Westminster on Saturday night.
+* Kelso, a 7-year-old border collie, won the first Masters Agility Championship at Westminster on Saturday night.
+The event was notable for the inclusion of mixed breeds, though the judged competition concluding Tuesday does not include mixed breeds.

 BORDEAUX Sharp spring frosts are damaging production in some of France's most famous winemaking regions, including Champagne, Bordeaux and Burgundy, posing a threat to growers' incomes.